john/typeup-client/README.md

 ### TODO:

-- When you first sign up and Home.js loads, it's not getting users.
+- When you first sign up and Home.js loads, it's not getting users (or at least not showing you right after you sign up)

 #### Features: